 Aside from personal and work time (which is sometimes spent travelling to and fro Australia and Malaysia for business), he also manages to teach web development to both young students and experienced professionals.

-Dr. Lau is the founder of the League of Extraordinary Developers (LEAD), whose aim is to bring quality technology education to people.
+Dr. Lau is the founder of the (LEAD), whose aim is to bring quality technology education to people.

 In his educative role, he trains senior engineers from MNCs such as HP, Intel and Standard Chartered, as well as institutions of higher learning around Malaysia, such as UTM, UniMas and UiTM.
 He has also spoken at Google and Microsoft events, and served as a mentor for startups in various accelerator programmes.